 The short answer?
 Yes.

 Dry skin, redness, tightness, irritation, and breakouts are common when the winter weather descends upon us.
 Once we understand the causes of dry skin in the winter, though, we can take steps to keep skin happier until the April flowers bring May showers.
-Here are the top reasons for winter skin.

 Sudden changes in temperature are very confusing to the skin.
 Nobody likes consistency like your skin does, which you know all too well if you’ve ever had to use hotel soap because you forgot your Osmia bar at home.
 This is true for temperature, too.
 Our skin lives at a temperature of about 93-95 degrees, and stepping out into single-digit weather is a rude and unwelcome shock for your skin.

-Cover up!
 You probably think about wearing a coat, and hopefully you’ve got mittens and a hat to keep yourself cozy.
 But we don’t often think of covering up our faces.
 If you’re going to be outside when it’s brutally cold, wrap a warm scarf around your face to keep the shock factor more manageable.
 And if you’re doing something physical like skiing or running in the cold, wear a balaclava or a buff to protect your face.

 There is less water in the air.
 This makes sense, right?
 When it’s 97 degrees outside, more water turns to vapor, which makes the air more humid.
 When it’s freezing, water turns to ice, which only makes the sidewalk more slippery.

 Consider a humidifier in your home, especially in your bedroom.
 If you have a humid environment while you sleep, your skin (and lungs) will be much happier!

 THREE: DOES THE HUMIDITY PROBLEM FOLLOW ME INSIDE?

 Indoor heat is dry.
 There are household heat humidification systems available, but they can be very cost-prohibitive.